topjohnwu/Magisk/docs/boot.md

 Let's go back in time when Google is first designing A/B. If using SAR (only Boot Method B exists at that time), the kernel doesn't need `initramfs` to boot Android (because rootdir is in `system`).
 This mean we can be smart and just stuff the recovery ramdisk (containing the minimalist Linux environment) into `boot`, remove `recovery`, and let the kernel pick whichever rootdir to use (ramdisk or `system`) based on information from the bootloader.

 As time passed from Android 7.1 to Android 10, Google introduced [Dynamic Partitions](https://source.android.com/devices/tech/ota/dynamic_partitions/implement).
-This is bad news for SAR, because the Linux kernel cannot understand this new partition format, thus unable to directly use `system` as rootdir.
+This is bad news for SAR, because the Linux kernel cannot directly understand this new partition format, thus unable to directly mount `system` as rootdir.
 This is when they came up with Boot Method C: always boot into `initramfs`, and let userspace handle the rest of booting.
+This includes deciding whether to boot into Android or recovery, or as they officially call: `USES_RECOVERY_AS_BOOT`.

+Some modern devices using A/B with 2SI also comes with `recovery_a/_b` partitions.
+This is officially supported with Google's standard.
+These devices will then only use the boot ramdisk to boot into Android as recovery is stored on a separate partition.

 ## Piecing Things Together